33. A Silicon Wafer

 A voice called from deeper within Victoria’s floor.
 “Come this way, Winnie.”

-The queen had sense her aura.
+The queen had sensed her aura.
 Winnie didn’t know its range, but she doubted she’d ever stepped foot onto this floor without Victoria knowing about it.
 Winnie followed the voice.

 Quiet chattering made it easy to find the room.
 It looked like a workshop.
 Instead of hardwood or carpet, it had utilitarian tiles for a floor.
 Large crates filled the room marked with the LakiraLabs logo, each stamped “military property” in red ink.
 A quick glance with her mind showed machines inside of them that looked as though they were made of spare parts.
 They were definitely assemblers though, but their internals were strange.